-Note a: The total number of applications in this table does not add up to 9,117 as at the time of the Review, not all applications had progressed to a sufficient stage to be captured in this data.
+- Note a: The total number of applications in this table does not add up to 9,117 as at the time of the Review, not all applications had progressed to a sufficient stage to be captured in this data. - Source: Scheme data.